mvaudel/Publications/README.md

     Open Access found [Request a reprint](mailto:marc.vaudel@uib.no)\]

-3. Hernandez-Valladares M<sup>:email:</sup>, **Vaudel M**, Selheim F, Berven F, Bruserud Ø, *Anatomy and evolution of database search engines—a central component of mass spectrometry based proteomic workflows*, Expert Reviews of Proteomics, 2017.
+3. Hernandez-Valladares M<sup>:email:</sup>, **Vaudel M**, Selheim F, Berven F, Bruserud Ø, *Proteogenomics approaches for studying cancer biology and their potential in the identification of Acute Myeloid Leukemia biomarkers*, Expert Reviews of Proteomics, 2017.
     \[[doi: 10.1080/14789450.2017.1352474](https://doi.org/10.1080/14789450.2017.1352474)\]
     \[No Open Access found [Request a
     reprint](mailto:marc.vaudel@uib.no)\]